-^ Ms. Abani was elected to the Board effective as of May 19, 2022, Mr. Bright was elected to the Board effective as of February 17, 2022 and Ms. Loften and Ms. Montgomery Tabron were elected to the Board effective as of January 1, 2022, and did not serve on or attend any meetings of the TIAA Board of Trustees or its Committees in 2021.
+^ Ms. Romero was elected to the Board effective as of January 2, 2023, and did not serve on or attend any meetings of the TIAA Board of Trustees or its Committees in 2022.

 [†] Member of the Real Estate Account Subcommittee of the Investment Committee (the "Subcommittee").
-The Subcommittee held three meetings during 2021.
+The Subcommittee held two meetings during 2022.

-[#] Mr. Peterson will retire from the TIAA Board of Trustees and will not stand for re-election.
+[#] Ms. Robinson and Ms. Tienda will retire from the TIAA Board of Trustees and will not stand for re-election.